By Laia Cardona, on 30 March 2022

 The ads reach the right audience.
 Thanks to the many segmentation options, you won’t waste a single click.
 Only the users you want to target will see the ad.
 This yields better results since a user who is part of the target audience has a higher chance of clicking on the ad.
 The higher the percentage of clicks, the lower the cost of the ad.

 You can control your budget very precisely.
 PPC models allow you to set a maximum budget per day, and in some cases, you can start with just $1.
 This means that they can be adapted to advertisers of all sizes and that you can control in advance how much you spend on each campaign.

 You can decide where and when your ad will be shown.
 Within the pay-per-click model, you can show your ads on many different platforms and locations and select the ones that interest you the most.
 Some sites also allow you to choose the days and times when your ads will be shown.

 You will achieve better positioning and visibility.
 Thanks to the PPC, you can show your ads on some of the sites most visited by users, such as search engines, and social networks.

 The PPC is a payment model, not specific to a certain site or location.
 That's why you have many options when deciding where you want to show your ads.
 The main ones are the following:

 PPC Ads in Search Engines

-Search engine advertising, also known as search engine marketing (SEM), allows you to show ads to users based on the keywords entered the search bar (for example, "car sharing in London").
+Search engine advertising, also known as search engine marketing (SEM), allows you to show ads to users based on the keywords entered in the search bar (for example, "car-sharing in London").
 The main search engines, such as Google and Bing, use a model based on PPC through auction.